cgwire/kitsu/docs/nft/README.md

 :::

-To delete a NFT Collection, see the FAQ : [How to delete a NFT Collection](../faq-deletion/README.md#how-to-delete-a-shot)
+To delete an NFT Collection, see the FAQ : [How to delete an NFT Collection](../faq-deletion/README.md#how-to-delete-a-shot)

 To delete a sequence, see the FAQ : [How to delete a Sequence](../faq-deletion/README.md#how-to-delete-a-sequence)

-### See the Details of a NFT Collection
+### See the Details of an NFT Collection

-If you want to see the details of a NFT Collection, click on its name.
+If you want to see the details of an NFT Collection, click on its name.

 ![NFT Collection detail](../img/getting-started/shot_detail.png)